ASICS Novablast 6: India Release Date, Price & What to Expect

 Confirmed

-The FF Turbo² Midsole — What It Actually Means
+The FF Turbo Squared Forefoot Pod — What It Actually Means

-To understand why this matters, here’s a quick foam hierarchy within ASICS’s current lineup:
+To understand why this matters, here is the foam hierarchy within ASICS’s current lineup:

 • FF Blast — standard bouncy foam, used up to Novablast 4

-• FF Blast MAX — more of the same foam, softer, used in Novablast 5
+• FF Blast MAX — premium version of the same compound, softer, used in Novablast 5 heel

-The Novablast 5’s main criticism from runners globally — and something I noticed myself — was that the FF Blast MAX foam was extremely soft and fun initially but started losing its spring noticeably after 300–400km.
-FF Turbo² is engineered specifically to address this: higher energy return that holds up deeper into the shoe’s life.
-If this leak is accurate, the Novablast 6 could be the most significant version upgrade the series has seen.
+The Novablast 5’s main criticism from runners globally — and something I noticed myself training through Delhi summers — was that the FF Blast MAX foam was extremely soft and fun initially but started losing its spring noticeably after 300–400km.
+The FF Turbo Squared pod is engineered to address this directly: it delivers a more responsive toe-off from day one, and the ATPU compound holds up significantly better over the shoe’s lifespan.
+ASICS also has a patent pending on how this forefoot pod is integrated into the midsole geometry — a signal that this is a genuine structural innovation, not a marketing reframe.

 Novablast Version History — Every Generation Explained

 The Novablast line has improved meaningfully with each generation.
-Here’s the full picture:
+Here’s the full picture, now updated with confirmed Novablast 6 details:

 VersionYearMidsole FoamKey ChangeVerdict